zhang-shizhe/MonkeyCoderGPT/README.md

 ![](https://github.com/zhang-shizhe/MonkeyCoderGPT/blob/main/img/web_page.gif)

 The model is designed to understand and generate pythonic text one character at a time, allowing for a nuanced understanding of language syntax and structure.
+Given a brief starting prompt such as `import torch`, the model is capable of autonomously continuing to generate *pythonic* code.
 While the Python scripts produced by the model are syntactically accurate and contextually pertinent, they may not necessarily constitute functional or logically consistent programs.
 Thus, I decided to call it `MonkeyCoderGPT`.

 ## Features
 - **Training on your own gaming laptop**: Total 10 Million of parameters, capable of training on consumer-level GPUs